 arising in whole or in part in any way from or in any way connected with or in any way related to Contractor's performance, and regardless of whether such loss, injury, death or damage or person or property results in whole or in part from (1) the negligence or omission of Stanford, (2) any product liability of Stanford or any person, or (3) any strict liability of Stanford or any person.

-There are excluded from the above indemnity and waiver provisions any such claims, suits and demands of liability, loss or damage resulting solely from Stanford's gross recklessness or willful intent to injure.
-As used in this indemnity and waiver provision, and for purposes of Contractor's insurance, “Stanford” shall be deemed to include Stanford University, its Trustees, Directors, officers, employees, faculty, students, agents, affiliated organizations and their insurance carriers, if any.
+Any such claims, suits and demands of liability, loss or damage resulting solely from Stanford's gross recklessness or willful intent to injure are excluded from the above indemnity and waiver provisions.
+As used in this indemnity and waiver provision, and for purposes of Contractor's insurance, “Stanford” shall be deemed to include Stanford University, its Trustees, Directors, officers, employees, faculty, students, agents, entities organizations and their insurance carriers, if any.

 Contractor, at its expense, shall defend, indemnify and hold harmless Stanford, its trustees, officers, employees, agents, and students from and against any and all claims and demands which may be made to the extent that it is based on a claim that any Services furnished hereunder infringed a patent, copyright, trademark, service mark, trade secret, or other legally protected proprietary right.
 Contractor shall pay all costs, fees, and damages which may be incurred by Stanford for any such claim or action or the settlement thereof.